-A continual cycle of selective herbicide applications as part of an IVM program, therefore, promotes low-growing plant communities while reducing the density of incompatible species and reduces the herbicide use rates over time.
+A continual cycle of selective herbicide applications as part of an IVM program, therefore, can be used to promote low-growing plant communities.
+Over time, this can reduce the density of incompatible species and reduces the amount of herbicide use rates.8

-Selective herbicide applications can be much less destructive than mowing to nesting sites and the vegetation necessary for food and cover.
+Selective herbicide applications can also be much less destructive than mowing to nesting sites and the vegetation necessary for food and cover.
 Minor site disturbance is associated with selective herbicide applications.
 This is not to say that mowing is not a significant component in an IVM program.
 Both control methods need to be used in combination with hand cutting techniques to cover all situations.
-In fact, thoughtful, carefully planned, selective herbicide applications in combination with mechanical controls, where appropriate, promote wildlife habitat by encouraging plant species diversity.
+Thoughtful, carefully planned, selective herbicide applications in combination with mechanical controls, where appropriate, promote wildlife habitat by encouraging plant species diversity.9